-In the countries outside the EU illustrated in this report there is only the USA where there is a voluntary programme to increase the space allowance per hen towards 432 cm2.
-However, the most common system of egg production in use in the USA at this time is the conventional cage system which was banned in the EU from 1 January 2012.
-In Argentina, India and Ukraine there is no legislation on laying hen welfare and hens are kept in conventional cages with a space allowance of 300 to 400 cm per hen.
-Between countries, regions and farms, the density can change due to expected market prices (high density when high egg prices are expected), climate (lower density in hot areas) and housing systems (open or climate controlled houses).
-American literature shows that purely from an economic point of view, 300 to 400 cm per hen gives the highest income for the egg producer (Bell, 2000).
+In the countries outside the EU illustrated in this report only the USA has a voluntary programme to increase the space allowance per hen towards 432 cm2.
+However, the most common system of egg production in the USA at this time is the conventional cage system, which was banned in the EU from 1 January 2012.
+Argentina, India and Ukraine don't have legislation on laying-hen welfare, and hens are kept in conventional cages with a space allowance of 400 to 450 cm2 per hen.
+Between countries, regions and farms, the density can change due to expected market prices (high density when high egg prices are expected), climate (lower density in hot areas) and housing systems (open or climatecontrolled houses).
+American literature shows that purely from an economic point of view, 350 to 400 cm2 per hen gives the highest income for the egg producer (Bell, 2000).